 Please contact Anne Drake at email@example.com or call 574-520-4256 to set up an appointment or if you have questions.

 If I am registered and have not yet requested my accommodation letter for the semester, can I still do that?

 Yes, please contact DSS as soon as possible.
 Please note that failure to timely submit documentation or request your memo may result in a delay in the implementation of your approved accommodation(s).

 Will exams be administered by the DSS staff?

-No. DSS will not be proctoring exams while virtual instruction is in place.
+DSS is proctoring exams in person and virtually for spring of 2021.
 Please communicate with your instructor about how your exams and other evaluations will be handled.
 Online testing should allow for students to continue to receive their approved accommodations, including those for students requiring additional time.
-If you have an approved accommodation for a quiet or private test setting, please know that DSS will not be able to provide this setting on campus.
-By taking the exam online at home, the quiet or private testing location accommodation is being met.
+If you have an approved accommodation for a quiet or private test setting, that accommodation is met by taking the exam online at home.

 Some instructors may opt for alternative assessments (i.e. papers) which would not require exam accommodations.
 If an instructor moves to untimed exams or extended time exams for all students (such as 24 hours to complete the exam), students are expected to allocate their time within that time frame to complete the exam.
 You will not be given additional time.